 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-+ bx + c = 0.
-In this equation, x is a variable which is not known, and a, b, and c are constants.
-The constants a and b, are referred to as coefficients.
-Additionally, it should be mentioned that a cannot equal to 0 in the equation ax2
+where x is an unknown, and a, b, and c are constants.
+A and b are referred to as coefficients.
+Also, it should be noted that a cannot equal to zero.

 for a random example of a quadratic equation.